Elicit vs Illicit: Which Should You Use?

 Check Your Writing Now

 Avoid embarrassing mistakes like "elicit" vs "illicit".
-Let our AI checker perfect your writing.
+Use the checker as a second pass before you publish.